wilkjuraszekkarol/Algobetting-Ekstraklasa/README.md

 A short disclaimer: I might've said here or there that "this model actually works".
 Since then I've noticed an error which massively overestimated model's performance; this is NOT a profitable model.
 But it works in a way that if this were a zero-sum game, the best performing model would yield 1.05 ROB (Return on Bet).
 A 5% edge would certainly not be invaluable in, for example, stock market; it's just not enough to beat bookmaker margins.

 ## What is it?
 - A data analysis personal project that scrapes real-world data to find an optimal betting strategy for Ekstraklasa matches.
-It's a decision tree that uses each team's performance during previous season to give a probability score of each scenario (hosts winning, tie, guests winning), which combined with betting odds for each match gives us an option with the highest Expected Value.
+It's a decision tree that uses each team's performance during previous season to give a probability score of each scenario (hosts winning, tie, guests winning), which combined with betting odds for each match gives us an option with the highest Expected Value (spoiler alert: this model performs way worse than just betting on the most probable scenario).
-- Initially I'd created a more sophisticated model (a RandomForest with 36 variables instead of a DecisionTree with 12), but it performed so well that I'm reluctant to share it publicly.
-This is a significantly numbed down version (and yet it performs almost as well as the other)
+- This model takes 18 metrics of each teams' performance during the previous season, which multiplied by 2 (these variables are measured separately for hosts and guests) give 36 variables in total.

 ## What do I need to run it?
 - All you need is a working Google Chrome Driver (download here: https://developer.chrome.com/docs/chromedriver/downloads), and Python packages listed in requirements.txt.